 - After 2 hours, take one of the pie dough disks out of the fridge and let it rest few minutes on the kitchen counter.
-The dough should stay cold but slightly warmed up to be able to roll it out without breaking it.
-Once you are done with the first half of the dough repeat the same for the other half
+The dough should stay cold but slightly warmed up to be able to roll it out without breaking it

-- Roll the dough either into a 20cm (8inch) square or a 40x10cm (16×4 inches) rectangle,.
-Trim with a sharp knife to achieve the exact size then cut into 4 – they will be the envelopes.
+- Roll the dough either into a 20cm (8inch) square or a 40x10cm (16x4 inches) rectangle.
+Trim with a sharp knife to achieve the exact size then cut into 4 - they will be the envelopes.
 Place the squares into the fridge for 15 minutes before filling

 - The leftover trimmed dough can be reused after chilling, make the heart shapes out of it